smartinternz02/SPS-9305-Machine-Learning-/README.md

  The model predicts the price of the house,in (Lakh),well to be honest,as there was not much data given to the model,the predictions might not seem that good,but if more and more data was fetched we would expect better results,and that is true,as one fetches more data to the Machine Learning Model,the model will learn better insights and will perform better

+## Contributions

+L.Sai Nikhil,Vishwam gave their contributions in making the UI of the project Meet.V,L.Sai Nikhil gave their contributions in creating the Flask server and the Machine Learning Model on the IBM cloud Vishwam,Meet gave their contributions in formatting the document and also making the video presentation of the project.

  Had a Great time building this model using IBM CLoud Services and AUTO AI ~ from the teammates of DataCrew❤